|Teaching Collaborative Governance Online||

 |Bringing Citizen Voices to the Table|

-Interorganizational Networks: A Review of the Literature to Inform Practice, Janice Popp, Brint Milward, Gail MacKean, Ann Casebeer, and Ron Lindstrom, examines the literature on interorganizational networks that has evolved over the past decade, which has been written from the perspective of a wide range of academic disciplines, such as sociology, business management, public administration, and political science.
+Interorganizational Networks: A Review of the Literature to Inform Practice by Janice Popp, Brint Milward, Gail MacKean, Ann Casebeer, and Ron Lindstrom.
+The authors examine the literature on interorganizational networks that has evolved over the past decade, which has been written from the perspective of a wide range of academic disciplines, such as sociology, business management, public administration, and political science.

 |A Manager's Guide to Choosing and Using Collaborative Networks||